-People living in East and Central Harlem public housing suffer from chronic diseases like high blood pressure, diabetes and asthma at higher rates than other New Yorkers.
-Harlem Health Advocacy Partners (HHAP) was created to reduce disparities in chronic diseases among public housing residents and to improve their long-term health and quality-of-life.
+People living in East and Central Harlem public housing suffer from chronic diseases, such as high blood pressure, diabetes and asthma, at higher rates than other New Yorkers.
+Harlem Health Advocacy Partners was created to reduce disparities in chronic diseases among public housing residents and to improve their long-term health and quality of life.

 The program trains Harlem residents and others with strong neighborhood ties to serve as community health workers and health advocates.
 It also encourages residents who are managing chronic diseases to take an active role in their health by partnering with a health worker or advocate.

-Community Health Organizers collaborate with fellow residents and program staff on community organizing, health education, and community advocacy.
+Community Health Organizers collaborate with fellow residents and program staff on:

-The initiative has begun in five New York City Housing Authority developments in East and Central Harlem.
-Each was selected based on high rates of diabetes and other chronic diseases.
+Each location was selected based on high rates of diabetes and other chronic diseases.
 The program will last three years and may expand to other neighborhoods.

 For more information about the program, email firstname.lastname@example.org or call 646-682-3400.